jessebuckmann/sample_preparation_module/projects/SoftwareDesign_by_Nikita_Ravi_and_Jonno/Installation_guide.md

-The following steps will guide you how to get everything running from scratch (reading [Possible problems](#Possible problems) section recommended)
+The following steps will guide you how to get everything running from scratch (reading [Possible problems](#Possible problems) section recommended).
-NOTE: If you already have labphew working skip straight to the installation of waveforms (step 3 in the windows installation).

 ### Windows installation